noobhacker/TechnicalAssessment/README.md

 Presentation | Handles routing, Swagger, endpoints.
 Serves as a catalog for Apis.
 Also catches exception propogation to return appropriate http status code.
 Core | Handles core logic, validation and data contracts.
 Designed with fully isolated testability in mind.
 All other layers depends on Core.
 Infrastructure | External implementations such as database access based on what the Core needs.
 This layer is solely created so we can mock in the Core layer easier.
-Persistance | Database schema and migrations.
+Persistance | Database schema, index, constraints and migrations.

 # High level dependency graph